GarvielL0ken/Thip/README.md

 # Thip
-A Program for data compression similiar to WinZIP
+A program for data compression similiar to WinZIP